Glenn Shadix: Personal life

 According to an interview with the Truth Wins Out website, Shadix came out as gay at the age of 17.
 His parents enrolled him in "ex-gay therapy", which included shock treatments.
 When this failed to change his orientation, Shadix attempted suicide by overdosing with Elavil.
 His parents rushed him to a hospital, where he survived a three-day coma.
 After the incident, his parents began to accept his sexuality.

 Shadix was known to be a long-time fan of Joan Baez, dating back to his childhood, when he had to hide her records from his family who disapproved of the folk singer.
 Shadix travelled cross country to attend one of her concerts and meet her in person.

 In 2007, after spending 30 years in Los Angeles, Shadix retired to his native Bessemer, Alabama, where he purchased a Queen Anne-style, Victorian-era home.
 The house was completely destroyed in a fire on December 13, 2008.
-Shadix told reporters, "I have lost my dream."
+Shadix told firefighters, "I have lost my dream."
+Despite this, he would continue to live in Alabama and was living in a condominium on Highland Avenue in Birmingham, Alabama at the time of his death in September 2010 at the age of 58.

+Following Shadix’s death, his obituary identified his spouse Jon Jung.